oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 The progress indicator visualizes the number of analysis iterations.
 A large number of iterations can indicate problems in the analysis likely caused by misconfiguration or a misbehaving feature.

-#### <a name="glossary-reachability"></a>Reachable Classes, Fields, and Methods
+#### <a name="glossary-reachability"></a>Reachable Types, Fields, and Methods
-The number of classes, fields, and methods that are reachable versus the total number of classes and methods loaded as part of the build process.
+The number of types (primitives, classes, interfaces, and arrays), fields, and methods that are reachable versus the total number of types, fields, and methods loaded as part of the build process.
-A significantly larger number of loaded classes that are not reachable can indicate a configuration problem.
+A significantly larger number of loaded elements that are not reachable can indicate a configuration problem.
-To reduce overhead, please ensure that the classpath only contains entries that are needed for building the application.
+To reduce overhead, please ensure that your class path and module path only contain entries that are needed for building the application.

 #### <a name="glossary-reflection-registrations"></a>Reflection Registrations
-The number of classes, fields, and methods that are registered for reflection.
+The number of types, fields, and methods that are registered for reflection.
 Large numbers can cause significant reflection overheads, slow down the build process, and increase the size of the native binary (see [reflection metadata](#glossary-reflection-metadata)).

 #### <a name="glossary-jni-access-registrations"></a>JNI Access Registrations
-The number of classes, fields, and methods that are registered for [JNI](JNI.md) access.
+The number of types, fields, and methods that are registered for [JNI](JNI.md) access.

 #### <a name="glossary-runtime-methods"></a>Runtime Compiled Methods
 The number of methods marked for runtime compilation.